Index

 - A pointer to the

-structure corresponding to the sample, - A pointer to the sample itself,
+iio_channelstructure corresponding to the sample, - A pointer to the sample itself,

 - The length of the sample in bytes,